guprobr/WakkaQt/readme.md

 ---

 ## Changelog

+### v2.2.1
+- **Abort render / abort separation** — both the video render and the vocal separation now have an Abort button that cancels the operation mid-flight without leaving corrupted output files
+- **Video-preserving backing track output** — when the input to the vocal separator is a video file, the separated instrumental is muxed back onto the original video by default, preserving the visuals.
+Choosing an audio format (WAV, MP3) in the save dialog still saves audio only
+- **Extension auto-follows filter in all save dialogs** — switching format in any save dialog (render, library export, backing track) now updates the output filename extension automatically.
+Achieved via `QFileDialog::DontUseNativeDialog` + `filterSelected` signal across all three dialogs
+- **Native FFmpeg for all separator I/O** — `decodeToFloatStereo`, `writeFloatWav`, `transcodeAudio`, and `muxVideoWithAudio` are now implemented natively in-process via libavformat/libavcodec/libswresample.
+The old `QProcess ffmpeg` / `QProcess ffprobe` calls in the separator remain as `#else` fallbacks behind `#ifdef WAKKAQT_FFMPEG_NATIVE` guards
+- **Pitch monitor height reduced** — `PitchMonitorWidget` maximum height lowered from 48 px to 24 px for a more compact layout

 ### v2.1.3
 - **Generate Backing Track** — new feature powered by the UVR-MDX-NET-Inst_HQ_3 ONNX model.
 Downloads the model on first use (~80 MB), then separates vocals from any loaded track entirely offline.
 Output can be saved as WAV or MP3.
 The button appears automatically when a file is loaded and disappears when it isn't needed